vragh/seqvisr/README.md

 ## Usage

 See `?seqvisr`, `?msavisr`, and `?pdomvisr` (from within `R`) to access documentation and examples.
-Run `browseVignettes(seqvisr)` to access the vignette.
+Run `browseVignettes("seqvisr")` to access the vignette.

 ## License